 Children educated by the Montessori Method learn and experience a sense of order that impacts a broad range of skills and disciplines, such as creativity, self-expression, independence, confidence, social skills.
 It also encourages self-respect and love for others.
 Academic success ultimately results from an increase in confidence and self-esteem, as well as the ability to advance at one’s own pace.

-New research even suggests that children who attend Montessori schools have the edge over other kids, concerning academic and social development.
-Researchers tested thirty 5-year-olds and twenty-nine 12-year-olds who attended a public inner-city Montessori school in Milwaukee, Wisconsin.
-They also tested a similar number of 5 and 12-year-olds who attended non-Montessori schools in Milwaukee.
+New research even suggests that children who attend Montessori schools have the edge over other children, concerning academic and social development.
+Researchers tested thirty, 5-year-old children and twenty-nine, 12-year-old children who attended a public inner-city Montessori school in Milwaukee, Wisconsin.
+They also tested a similar number of 5 and 12-year-old children who attended non-Montessori schools in Milwaukee.
 The 5-year-old Montessori students were found to have better reading and math skills than their peers in traditional schools, and they scored higher on tests measuring social development.

-Mansfield Montessori at Walnut Creek operates with four Directors that oversee our school’s operations.
-Melissa Arnold is an onsite Owner/Executive Director, along with three other directors who oversee education, marketing, and operations.
-Each classroom has a Montessori Certified Teacher with an assistant.
+Mansfield Montessori at Walnut Creek operates with five Directors that oversee our school’s operations.
+Melissa Arnold is an onsite Owner/Executive Director, along with four other directors who oversee education, marketing, and operations.
+Melissa Arnold, Tiffany Reason and April Brooks are all three licensed directors and comply with all director qualifications set forth by the state of Texas.
+Melissa Arnold and April Brooks are Montessori certified teachers.
+Each classroom has a Montessori Certified Teacher, Montessori trained teacher or a teacher working on their Montessori teaching certification.
 The school maintains a low child/staff ratios in classrooms to foster an ideal learning environment.
 Also, educational assessments are obtained three times a year, providing teachers and parents an educational baseline for each child from ages two-and-a-half through six.

 Our greatest desire is for every child entering our school to acquire a deep love and passion for learning that will guide them throughout life.
 Our aim is that each child will achieve their greatest educational and personal aspirations and that somehow, in some way, we will have instilled lessons that will positively impact them throughout their lives.
 As a family exits our school, it is our greatest hope that they leave having experienced something invaluable and that, above all, knowing they were loved and respected.